Robin-Hoodie/io.oreon.www/README.md

   - Typescript
   - Prettier

-Latter rules override former rules
+Latter rules override former rules.
 Furthermore we have a `.prettierrc` file in our root directory Gatsby will consistently use our eslint rules for checking this

 ### Pre-commit check

 We're running a pre-commit check on our usage of types with the `type-check` npm command as well as linting our files with the `lint` npm command.
-The `lint` command sets the `max-warnings` to 0, as otherwise ESLint will only exit with a 1 exit code if there are errors, not for warnings.
+The `lint` command sets the `max-warnings` to 0, as otherwise ESLint will only exit with a `1` exit code in case of errors, not for warnings.